johnfawole/Crypto-Bridge/README.md

 I must credit Rodrigo for this project.
 I learned how to build this bridge from his [repo](https://github.com/burgossrodrigo/token_bridge).

-This project showcases a how a typical crypto bridge works.
+This project showcases how a typical crypto bridge works.

 ## What I learned in this project